JohnBra/actix-mongodb-example/README.md

 >__Warning__
 >
 > This example is quite old and the libraries are outdated.
-> I packaged this in a Docker, so it will still work, but please consider using a more timely example.
+> I packaged this in Docker, so it will still work, but please consider using a more timely example.

 A small rust web server example/boilerplate with RESTful CRUD functionality, utilizing actix web and mongdb.